If we are to become Believers, faith is required.

 In the book of Hebrews Chapter 11, called the ‘faith’ chapter of the Bible, we see the following statement:

-We see the answer given to us in many verses of this same Book of Hebrews, Chapter 11.
+We see the answer given to us in many examples in Chapter 11 in the Book of Hebrews.
 Let us observe in this chapter there are many statements like the following:

 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whither he went.
 (Hebrews 11:8)

 These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed…(Hebrews 11:13)

 Notice two things in the above passages.
 First, in verse 8, we see that Abraham “obeyed … not knowing.”
 This is Biblical faith!
 The apostle Paul goes into great detail about faith, and Paul repeatedly uses Abraham as our example!